davekinkead/thesis/thesis.md

 The Boundary Problem of Democratic Theory
 =========================================

-My thesis explores normative issues of suffrage and in particular, seeks to solve the boundary problem in democratic theory, which is to say:
+My thesis explores normative issues of suffrage and jurisdiction, and in particular, seeks to solve the boundary problem in democratic theory, which is to say:

 	How can you democratically answer the question of who can vote on a particular issue without first presupposing who can vote on the issue of who can vote?